stonemjs/docs/src/docs/deeper/http-client.md

 ---
-title: Installation
+title: HTTP client
-order: 1
+order: 5
-tag:
-  - Guide
 ---

 Content before `more` comment is regarded as page excerpt.